Conversion Optimisation

 Result

-This project is a great example of how even simple changes can make a big difference.
-Having a background in insurance, I felt that the Travel Insurance benefits sounded unclear or ambiguous to people who were not familiar with these terms.
+This project is a great example of how even simple changes can make a big difference to legibility and comprehension.
+Having a background in insurance, I felt that the Travel Insurance benefits might sound unclear or ambiguous to people who were not familiar with these terms.
 The benefits were not being properly explained, so we simply added one line of explainer text to provide better contextual information, on the insurance covers, increased the spacing between those and removed an unnecessary image.
 This approach tested favorably.
 Take-up rates improved by almost 25% with a projected uplift in revenue of €393,564.